 Once fully established, Launch Pointe will target small business owners from the College’s alumni to provide access to a host of services and resource organizations, helping to sustain their ongoing growth while providing additional internship opportunities to students.

-- Gwinnett Tech students seeking work-based internships and apprenticeships within businesses that align with their programs of study, with an emphasis on placing them within small businesses.
+- Students seeking work-based internships and apprenticeships within businesses that align with their programs of study;

-- Businesses within the College’s service delivery area that are interested in establishing internship and apprenticeships, and one-on-one mentoring.
+- Businesses within the College’s service delivery area that seek to establish internships and apprenticeships;

 - Gwinnett Tech alumni who own small businesses and are in need of assistance and support.